emqx/cloud-docs/en_US/connect_to_deployments/python_sdk.md

 ## Connect to the MQTT server

-Please find the address and port information in the Deployment Overview.
+Please find the host and port information in the Deployment Overview.

 ### Connection Settings

-Set the address, port and topic of MQTT Broker connection.
+Set the host, port and topic of MQTT Broker connection.
 At the same time, we call the Python function 'random.randint' to randomly generate the MQTT client id.

 ```python
 broker = 'broker.emqx.io'